hmc-sysadmin/labs/apache.md

   5. Now, protect the password file the same way as you did for `.htaccess`

-    8. Now try it out!
-You shoul be greeted with a login page instead this time around, meaning that the configuration changes worked.
+  6. Now try it out!
+You should be greeted with a login page instead this time around, meaning that the configuration changes worked.
 P.S.
 You may have to reload the page (ctrl-R) in order for the page to reflect the fact that your user-password combination was correct.

--   SSL (partial)- set so that there is the option of accessing the site through an ssl-encrypted network
+### Step 3: Provide an encrypted connection to the site.

-    1. Though your page is now somewhat secure, the connection between a machine and the server is still unguarded.
+Though your page is now somewhat secure, the connection between a machine and the server is still unguarded.
 A secure, encrypted ssl connection is called on by typing `https://` in the url.
 However, if you try it now, you would only get the localhost default page since the admin page is not configured to listen to port 443.
-Now, since OpenSSL should already be installed, we would go straight to generating the encryption key and
+Now, since OpenSSL should already be installed, we can go straight to generating the encryption key and certificate:
-        certificate:

-            #generate key:
+  1. In your home directory, generate an SSL key

               openssl genrsa 2048 > net.(your server).key

-            #generate certificate
+  1. In your home directory, generate an SSL certificate
+        ```
-              openssl req -new -x509 -nodes -sha1 -key \
-              net.(your server).key > net.(your server).crt
+        openssl req -new -x509 -nodes -sha1 -key net.(your server).key > net.(your server).crt
+        ```

-        In the above code, make sure that the option -sha1 contains the number one and not a lowercase l.
-Here is a sample output of the first command:
+  In the above command, make sure that the option -sha1 contains the number one and not a lowercase l.

-            Generating RSA private key, 2048 bit long modulus .........+++
-            ....................................+++
-            e is 65537 (0x10001)

 When it asks for information, you can fill in however much you want.

-    2. Now, move the files to a more reasonable place, such as `/etc/apache2`
+  1. Move the key and certificate files to `/etc/apache2`

-            mv *.crt *.key /etc/apache2

-    3. Check to make sure `APACHE2_OPTS` in `/etc/conf.d/apache2` has
+  1. Check to make sure `APACHE2_OPTS` in `/etc/conf.d/apache2` has
         `SSL` and `SSL_DEFAULT_VHOST`.

-    4.  `NameVirtualHost` is a required directive if one wants to configure name-based virtual hosts.
+  1. `NameVirtualHost` is a required directive if one wants to configure name- based virtual hosts.
 It specifies the IP address on which the server will receive and answer requests for the virtual hosts, usually used when more than one vhost listens to the same IP address.
 So, in `/etc/apache2/vhosts.d/00_default_ssl_vhost.conf`, under the **Listen** line in the file, add the following:
+        ```
         NameVirtualHost *:443
+        ```

-    5. Next, we need to configure the admin page to actually have a virtual host to answer an SSL connection request.
-This is because the virtual host already established only listens to requests on port 80, while SSL connections use port 443.
+  1. Next, we need to configure the admin page to actually have a virtual host to answer an SSL connection request.
+This is because the virtual host that is already established only listens to requests on port 80, while SSL connections use port 443.
 Also, with its different configurations, the "non-secure" vhost and the SSL vhost have to remain separate.
 So, enter the config file